Aner Shalev: Biography

 Shalev was born in Kibbutz Kinneret and grew up in Beit Berl.
 He moved to Jerusalem at 18 to study mathematics and philosophy at the Hebrew University, and since then, excluding some years abroad, he has been living mainly in Jerusalem.

 Shalev received his Ph.D. in mathematics at the Hebrew University in 1989, summa cum laude.
 His doctoral thesis was written under the supervision of Professors Amitsur and Mann and dealt with group rings, an area combining group theory and ring theory.

 Shalev spent his post-doctoral period at Oxford University and at the University of London, returned to Israel in 1992, when he was hired as a senior lecturer at the Hebrew University.
 Shalev was appointed full professor in 1996, and spent sabbaticals at the Universities of Chicago, Oxford (All Souls College), and London (Imperial College).
 He was also a visiting scholar at other institutes, such as the Australian National University, MSRI Berkeley, the Institute for Advanced Studies at the Hebrew University, and the Institute for Advanced Study at Princeton.

 Shalev is joint editor of the Israel Journal of Mathematics, the Journal of Group Theory, and the Journal of Algebra.
 He gave an invited talk at the International Congress of Mathematicians (ICM) in Berlin in 1998 and at numerous other mathematical conferences all over the world.
 Shalev was awarded many grants from various sources, including the ERC Advanced Grant from the European Community (2010–2014).

 Aner Shalev is married to Donna Shalev, a senior lecturer at the Classics Department of the Hebrew University of Jerusalem, and they have two daughters.

+His cousin is the author Meir Shalev, and he is the brother of author Zeruya Shalev.

 Research

-Shalev's main area of research over the years has been Group Theory, and he often uses methods from other disciplines, such as Lie Algebras and Probability.
-He has also worked on Ring Theory, Lie Algebras, and other areas.
+Shalev's main area of research over the years has been group theory, and he often uses methods from other disciplines, such as Lie algebras and probability.
+He has also worked on ring theory, Lie algebras, and other areas.
 Shalev has published around 120 mathematical articles in various international journals.

-The first fruits of Shalev's research solve various problems in Group Rings using a unified method based on dimension subgroups.
+The first fruits of Shalev's research solve various problems in group rings using a unified method based on dimension subgroups.
 Subsequently, he worked extensively in p-groups and pro-p groups and was among those who solved the coclass conjectures on the structure of such groups.
 Likewise Shalev used Lie methods to solve problems on fixed points of automorphisms of p-groups, and studied subgroup growth of profinite and discrete groups.